WalidHoussaf/WalidHoussaf/README.md

 <div align="center">

-  ### 🌟 "Programming is thinking, not typing." - Casey Patton
+  ### 🌟 "Code is like humor.
+When you have to explain it, it's bad." - Cory House

   <img src="https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake-dark.svg" alt="Snake animation" />